The Data Sources page allows admins to manage all the various data sources and servers for querying and / or data modeling.

 Note that users need to be given explicit 'write' access to a server beyond making the data server 'write-able'.

 Security and Metadata overlays in Pyramid are NOT automatically extended to MS SSAS (OLAP / Tabular)and SAP Hana.
 To extend this functionality, the overlay function must be enabled in the server setup page.
 This will provide overlaid controls for server, database and model security, as well as hierarchy and measure security and meta-data.

 Note: Pyramid member level security is not provided for these engines - since these tools provide their own engines for member or row level security.

 Pulse Remote Data Access

-Clicking on the data source row in the top panel of the page will open up the server editor where all the above settings can be changed as needed.
-The same dialog will let admins edit the server's role access, as well as the role access to any databases currently hosted on the data application / service.
+Click on the data source row in the top panel of the page to display the server editor, where all the above settings can be changed as needed.
+The same dialog lets admins edit the server's role access, as well as the role access to any databases currently hosted on the data application / service.